VTarauj0/Vtarauj0/README.md

 ###### Basic information

-- Backend student with JavaScript language!
+- Backend student with Java language!
 - Getting Started in the World of Programming!
 - I currently live in Brazil, more specifically in the north of the country!